Frequently Asked Questions

 Two-way SMS Support

-Two-way SMS is not supported in Equatorial Guinea.
-This means businesses can only send outbound messages without the ability to receive replies through the same channel.
+Two-way SMS is not supported in Equatorial Guinea through major SMS providers.
+Businesses can only send outbound messages without the ability to receive replies through the same channel.

 Concatenated Messages (Segmented SMS)